 Sedation is an option.

-For patients that have anxiety about their proposed surgery, a decision might be made to use conscious sedation technique during their procedure so they are more relaxed.
+For patients who have anxiety about their proposed surgery, a decision might be made to use some type of conscious sedation technique during their procedure so they are more relaxed.
 (The use of a local anesthetic is still required.)
 Here’s more information: Conscious Sedation.

 b) General Anesthesia.

-A decision regarding which type of anesthesia should be used will usually hinge on factors such has case difficulty and expected treatment time.
+A decision about anesthesia typically hinges on factors such as case difficulty and expected treatment time.
 Here are some examples:

 - For simple dental implant surgeries, such as the placement of one or two implants, the use of a local anesthetic, alone, is probably all that’s needed.